Michael Hatcher: Controversy

 A number of controversies surround the salvaging of historic wreck cargo undertaken by Michael Hatcher.
 The salvaging of both the Tek Sing and the Geldermalsen have been heavily criticized by archaeologists for stripping archaeological sites of valuable artefacts without recording any context and destroying the less economically valuable parts of the assemblage, such as the ships themselves.

-Seven containers of the Tek Sing cargo were seized by Australian authorities pursuant to their Protection of Movable Cultural Heritage Act 1986 as the Indonesian government had confirmed that they had been illegally exported from its territory.
-This confirmation came too late for much of the cargo however, and it was able to continue its journey and be sold at auction in the EU.
+The Indonesian government tried to stop the sale of the recovered Tek Sing cargo, while seven containers of it were seized by Australian authorities pursuant to their Protection of Movable Cultural Heritage Act 1986 as the Indonesian government had confirmed that they had been illegally exported from its territory.
+This confirmation came too late for much of the cargo however, and it was able to continue its journey and be sold at auction in Germany.
 On 12 September 2001, the 71 939 seized ceramics were returned by Australia to Indonesia.

+Hatcher has been declared unwelcome in Thailand by its government after he attempted to salvage a shipwreck in its territorial waters.